SEARCH

 Based upon what Continetti calls an "abundance of empirical data" Brooks believes feelings of low self-worth, not inequality, actually make people unhappy and giving a man a fish not only won't help him fish, it won't help him feel good about himself either.
 Brooks believes that earned success which he defines as, "the ability to create value honestly" is a proven prescription for happiness.

 According to Brooks, 30% of Americans believe that wealth redistribution is justified.
-Apparently, the 30% does not realize (or care) that continuing down this slope could have apocalyptic repercussions for our current way of life that enabled America to flourish in the first place.
-Perhaps despair is the birth parent of all Socialist states.
+Apparently, that 30% does not realize (or care) that continuing down this slope could have apocalyptic repercussions for our current way of life that enabled America to flourish in the first place.
+Perhaps despair or envy are the birth parents of all Socialist states.

 Sunday, May 23, 2010